New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Cue-Routine-Reward:

-- Cue: Set timer for 20 minutes, put phone in airplane mode
+- Cue: Set timer for 20 minutes, put phone in airplane mode in other room

 - Reward: 5-minute break (walk, stretch, coffee) after completing the full 20 minutes